mdoery/fake_lunch_hub/README.md

 gem 'pg'
 ```

-Finally I gave up trying to do this part of the install manually.
-I copied my current version of Gemfile.lock over to the AWS instance, then ran "bundle install".
+I had gone through the same problems in my local environment before trying this on an AWS instance, so in the end I was able to copy my local version of Gemfile.lock over to the instance, and run "bundle install" in the dir where my Gemfile.lock was.

 Then I could run "rails -v" and it gave the same output as on my development machine:

 ```
 ubuntu@ip-172-31-24-140:~/Projects/angularonrails/fake_lunch_hub$ rails -v